 What was your educational path?
 I attended Mt.
 Aloysius College and earned my Bachelor’s degree in Ultrasonography.

-What is your greatest memory from attending BMS?
+What is your greatest memory of attending BMS?
 I really enjoyed participating in athletics – field hockey and basketball.

 What is something you appreciate about your education at BMS?
 The writing tips and skills that I learned from Mrs. Quinn really helped me at the college level.
-I didn’t think I would need to be writing as much in the healthcare field, but it has been very helpful.
+I didn’t think I would need to write as much in the healthcare field, but it has been very helpful.

 Larry Kauffman, Class of 2001